Analysis | Trump is reinforcing all of his coronavirus problems, all at once

 Trump’s overall gap on his handling of the coronavirus has been a yawning one.
 Not only has his approval rating on the virus been 40 percent or lower, but polls repeatedly show people prefer Joe Biden on the issue.
 And both the CNN poll and the NBC/WSJ poll reinforce that: Biden leads 52-35 in the NBC/WSJ poll and 59-38 in the CNN poll — slightly bigger even than Trump’s overall deficit.

 Trump’s posture toward masks also continues to be particularly dumbfounding.
 Upon returning from the hospital on Monday night, he made a big show of removing his mask while standing on the White House balcony.
-There was nobody near him, but it was the latest provocative nod to the anti-mask crowd — an infectious president unnecessarily removing the face-covering he has so frequently questioned and rarely urged people to wear.
+(The White House has claimed nobody was near him, though a photographer was behind him, and at least two people were nearby.)
+But it was the latest provocative nod to the anti-mask crowd — an infectious president unnecessarily removing the face-covering he has so frequently questioned and rarely urged people to wear.

 But even for a president who takes pains to appeal to his base, this is appealing to a very narrow sliver of it.
 A Washington Post-ABC News poll in July showed 8 in 10 Americans said they wore masks most or all of the time outside their homes.
 Other polls show mask-wearing is actually increasing.
 A New York Times-Siena College poll last week showed people don’t just wear masks, but two-thirds supported making them mandatory — including 40 percent of Republicans — despite the constitutional issues involved.
 A recent Wisconsin poll showed something similar: 7 in 10 people supported a mandate, including 43 percent of Republicans.